RaymondByc/raymondbyc-github.io/index.md

 Hi!
 I am a Graduate student of College of Computer Science at Sichuan University, China.

-I'm looking forward to opputunies for PhD of Computer Vision or Deep Learning
+I'm looking forward to opportunities for PhD of Computer Vision or Deep Learning.

 ## Education
 #### Sichuan University ( 2017/9 - 2020/6 )
-College of  Computer Science
+[Tiansi Lab](http://tiansilab.org/en/index.jsp), College of  Computer Science
 Major in Software Engineering
 Master of Engineering, expected in 6/2020
 Supervised under Prof. Yi-Fei Pu